-- Waverly Deutsch, who won the Innovative Pedagogy for Entrepreneurship Education award from the United States Association for Small Business and Entrepreneurship, serves on the board of the Chicagoland Entrepreneurial Center and Chicago Community Ventures.
+Waverly Deutsch, clinical professor of entrepreneurship, won the Innovative Pedagogy for Entrepreneurship Education award from the United States Association for Small Business and Entrepreneurship.
+She serves on the board of the Chicagoland Entrepreneurial Center and Chicago Community Ventures.

-- Steven Neil Kaplan, who was named one of Businessweek's top 12 business teachers in the country, has served on the boards of Illinois Venture Capital Association and Morningstar.
+Steven Neil Kaplan, Neubauer Family Distinguished Service Professor of Entrepreneurship and Finance, was named one of Businessweek's top 12 business teachers in the country, and has served on the boards of Illinois Venture Capital Association and Morningstar.
 He is widely published in academic journals and often quoted for his expertise in publications like the Wall Street Journal and Bloomberg.

-- Scott F. Meadow, a general partner in private equity for more than 25 years, has founded such projects as Sports Authority and Sunrise Assisted Living.
+Scott F. Meadow, clinical professor of entrepreneurship, has been a general partner in private equity for more than 25 years, and has founded such projects as Sports Authority and Sunrise Assisted Living.

-- Ellen A. Rudnick, who spent 25 years in business management and entrepreneurial activities, was primarily engaged in the health care and information services industries prior to joining the Chicago Booth faculty.
+Ellen A. Rudnick, clinical professor of entrepreneurship and executive director of the Michael P. Polsky Center for Entrepreneurship, spent 25 years in business management and entrepreneurial activities, and was primarily engaged in the health care and information services industries prior to joining the Chicago Booth faculty.
 Both her governance activities and start-up interests help her to bridge the gap in the classroom between the theoretical and the real world.

-- Craig Wortmann, who brings 20 years of experience to the classroom, teaches sales and marketing strategy in an entrepreneurship selling course.
+Craig Wortmann, clinical professor of entrepreneurship, brings 20 years of experience to the classroom, where he teaches sales and marketing strategy in an entrepreneurship selling course.
 He currently serves as CEO of Experience, a firm that helps companies build their sales and marketing engine.